Koolkat29/shan/README.md

 ## Compatibility

 The GUI has been tested successfully on **Fluxus** and **Delta**.
 However, it has not been tested on other executors yet.
 While compatibility checks were performed with **ArceusX** and **Codex Mobile**, these platforms currently do not support OrionLib, resulting in unresponsive GUI interactions.

+Head over to the release page for the detailed information and features regarding the KSV4 Script.

 ## Disclaimer